MAHcodes/xerolinux.xyz/src/content/SpinsOutro.md

-### Why Behind a Donation Wall :
+### Why It's Behind a Donation Wall :

-Well, as you all know by now, my current situation, in Lebanon, is not great, with up to 4h or Government provided electricity, I am limited on time & it's much harder to maintain such things.
-With no other income, to rent Generator power, I rely on your generous contributions.
+Well, as you all know by now, my current situation, in Lebanon, is not great, with up to 4h of Government provided electricity, I am limited on time & it's much harder to maintain such things.
+With no other means of income to rent Generator power, I rely on your generous contributions.
 So, as a result I had no choice but to charge for my time..
-See video below.
+See short video below.

 <div style="text-align: center;">